Applying to join Life Sciences UTC is quick and easy.

-If you would like to apply to study at the Life Sciences UTC, please complete the application form below.
+If you would like to study at the Life Sciences UTC, please complete our online application:

-Alternatively you can complete the form in writing and post it to:
+Alternatively you download a form and post it to:

 Liverpool Life Sciences UTC